Kyobinoyo/Pencil-Prop/README.md

 [Poiyomi Toon 8.0.426 or newer](https://www.poiyomi.com/)

 # FAQ
-Q: You want to use the Pencil in your World?
+Q: You want to use the Pencil in your World?<br>
-A: Go for it!
+A: Go for it!<br>

-Q: Can i Edit the Prop and make my own out of it?
+Q: Can i Edit the Prop and make my own out of it?<br>
 A: Sure, just don't claim the Model as your own.
 (It's something small, but i made it! ;_;)